wtamu-cisresearch/cidm-pars/README.md

-Welcome to PARS (Program Accreditation Reporting System)
+Welcome to PARS (Program Assessment Reporting System)
 ===================

 Work in progress...